fochlac/cypress-devserver-esbuild/README.md

 The dev-server will set the entry points and build the tests as esm-bundles with codesplitting.
 If no outDir is set the devserver will compile the tests into `/dist`.
 If you use css-modules and compile them into separate css-files, you will need to set `hasCssFiles: true`.
 If your tests result in too many chunks and the MaxConnectionsPerHost-limit is slowing your tests down you can first try to explicitly set `splitting: false` in your esbuild config.
 If this is too slow you can also try to set `singleBundle: true`.
 This will bundle all the related scripts on demand, however if your test's scope is very wide this might be slow as well.
+This lib assumes the cypress-config is placed in the project's root-folder.

 ```js
 const { defineConfig } = require("cypress");